Amazon.com back up after going down for U.S., Canadian users

-NEW YORK Amazon.com, the website of the world's largest online retailer, went down for about 15 minutes on Monday in a rare outage for many users across the United States and Canada.
+NEW YORK Amazon.com (AMZN.O), the website of the world's largest online retailer, went down for about 15 minutes on Monday in a rare outage for many users across the United States and Canada.

 It was unclear what triggered the rare disruption.
 The company, whose Amazon Web Services is designed to ramp up server capacity for customers to prevent outages, did not respond to multiple requests for comment.